Carmine Gallone

 Carmine Gallone (10 September 1885 - 11 March 1973) was an early Italian film director, screenwriter, and film producer, who was also controversial for his works of pro-Fascist propaganda and historical revisionism.
 Considered one of Italian cinema's leading early directors, he directed over 120 films in his fifty-year career between 1913 and 1963.
+Due to his predilection for historical epics he has been compared to Cecil B. DeMille.